che-incubator/kubernetes-image-puller-operator/README.md

 #### Format code

-Run VSCode task `Format code` or use the terminal:
+Run the VSCode task `Format code` or use the terminal:

 ```bash
 $ make fmt